Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/camera.rst

 =========

 Cycles supports Equirectangular and Fisheye panoramic cameras.
-Note that these can't be displayed with OpenGL rendering in the view-port;
+Note that these cannot be displayed with OpenGL rendering in the view-port;
 they will only work for rendering.